Giovanni Licata

-Giovanni Licata (/it/; 18 February 1997) is an Italian rugby union player.
-His usual position is as a Flanker, and he currently plays for Zebre.
+Giovanni Licata (/it/; 18 February 1997) is an Italian professional rugby union player.
+He usually plays as flanker or number 8 for Zebre in United Rugby Championship.

 Under contract with Fiamme Oro, for 2017–18 Pro14 season, Licata named like Permit Player for Zebre.

 In 2016 and 2017, Licata was named in the Italy Under 20 squad and from 2017 he was also named in the Italy squad for Autumn International tests.